eFrane/laravel-deploy/README.md

 Unfortunately, I currently have no clue how to test this functionality other than using it in a laravel project.
 Thus, contributions in terms of making this testable are especially welcome.

+## License

+This package is released under the terms of the MIT license.